 He took the time to study the figure; she had a dark shade of blonde hair, was clad in brown, kempt leather armor, as well as various other articles to add to her attire, and at her waist was a dagger.
 He took a few steps closer, stopping for a few seconds before kneeling down.
 There was nothing more significant about the person.
 It was obvious she was human, as he was, but, curiously enough, much of her equipment appeared to be that of a different culture.
 If he had to guess, the dagger and some of her attire were elven.

-As before, the man pulled out his notebook and was about to jot down the observation – but then he abruptly stopped as he opened it.
+As before, the man pulled out his notebook and was about to jot down the observation – but then he abruptly stopped.
 The woman's eyes had opened, just a crack, as if she was merely waking up from a deep slumber.
-The black clad man did not move, still holding his notebook aloft, watching in silence and with minor curiosity.
+The black clad man did not move, still holding his notebook aloft, watching in silence and with curiosity.

-It didn't take long for the human girl to wake up completely, and when she did the sight of a pale, dark clothed man kneeling over her was the immediate subject her attention was turned to.
+It didn't take long for the human girl to wake up completely, and when she did the sight of a pale, dark clothed man kneeling over her was the immediate subject of her attention.
 Much to his surprise, she did not immediately jump away or try and attack him; instead, she only stared at him with an unreadable expression, as if she was studying him herself.
 The man was, however, quite able to see that her hand had reached for the dagger at her side.